March 30, 2021

 March 11, 2021

-MAR 11, a brief saga: workplace pollution (compensable)
+MAR 10, a brief saga (toxic vignettes): workplace pollution

 Authors' Note: Only a minority of occupational toxins produce cancer.
 Asbestos, ionizing radiation, radon gas, and secondhand smoke are the best-studied occupational chemicals that do so.
 The most prevalent carcinogen encountered by workers is tobacco.